grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 A banging and cursing came up to them through from the crew quarters, and a second later Chips climbed up into the control room, leaving a small puddle of black water at the base of the ladder, and a thin trail of the foul stuff behind her as she walked up to Percy.
 She was holding a length of steel bracing pipe in her hand.

-"Ah ya feckin' stupid twat, ya almos' killed me!
+"Ya goddamn gaping and pustulated stupid fucking twat!
+Ya almos' killed me!
 Wha fuckd stupid idea came to yer hed to blow the trem tanks with no warnin to me?
 I was feckin washed half-way down the 'old!"

+[instead of Percy resolving this, have Chips hit her.
+Percy confines her to her bunk and says she's off the boat.
+Later, Hemi has to convince her to apologize to Chips --- they need Chips just to not sink on the way to the depot. leave it unresolved whether Percy did it because she feels bad or just because she literally needs Chips.
+Take this opportunity to really work up Chips cursing.]

 "Oh fuck me."
 Said Percy, realizing her deadly mistake.
 "Fuck me!"
 In all they had been through since the black sub rammed them, this was the first time she felt real panic.
 It was true: she could easily have killed Chips.